idelice/nvim-jls/README.md

 - If `cmd` is not set, the plugin resolves the launcher using `jls_dir`, `JLS_HOME`, or `JLS_DIR`.
 - JLS runtime selection follows the server’s default behavior (`JAVA_HOME`, `~/.config/jls/runtimes.json`).
+- Notifications use `vim.notify`, so Noice will automatically render them if installed.
 - For Lombok compilation issues, ensure Maven is configured to run annotation processors.